Our Dubai Shopping Guide and a Lesson in the Art of Bargaining

 Dubai’s Best Buys

 The best buys in Dubai are the things we typically associate with shopping in Arabia and the Middle East — carpets, textiles, perfume, spices, gold, frankincense, and myrrh.
-Dubai’s Spice Souq may be small and it’s a lot more touristy now than it once was, but a stroll here is an aromatic assault on the senses.
-Good buys still include small boxes of saffron, frankincense (the sticky golden rocks of resin in the sacks), incense burners, and do-it-yourself henna kits.
+Dubai’s Spice Souk may be small and it’s a lot more touristy now than it once was, but a stroll here is an aromatic assault on the senses.
+Good buys still include small boxes of saffron (from Iran), frankincense (the sticky golden rocks of resin in the sacks; from Oman), incense burners, and do-it-yourself henna kits.

-Deira Souq is the place to shop for souvenirs like sheesha pipes, bellydancing outfits, and traditional Emirati clothes, and at the Gold Souq, anything that glitters.
-Bur Dubai Souq, also known as the Textile Souq, sells wholesale fabrics, Indian saris, spangly Aladdin slippers, Dubai t-shirts, and Arabian bric-a-brac.
+Deira Souk is the place to shop for souvenirs like sheesha pipes, bellydancing outfits, and traditional Emirati clothes, and at the Gold Souk, anything that glitters.
+Bur Dubai Souk, also known as the Textile Souk, sells wholesale fabrics, Indian saris, spangly Aladdin slippers, Dubai t-shirts, and Arabian bric-a-brac.

-Karama Souq is not so much a souq but a rather shabby shopping centre, but it’s the best place for discounted souvenirs from the Arabian Peninsula, larger Middle East, and even the Indian Sub-Continent.
+Karama Souk is not so much a souk but a rather shabby shopping centre (which I hear has been spruced up recently), but it’s the best place for discounted souvenirs from the Arabian Peninsula, larger Middle East, and even the Indian Sub-Continent.

-This stunning, air-conditioned, contemporary incarnation of an old Arabian souq of someone’s imagination is also the place to head when you can’t face the chaos of the real souqs, you’re not in the mood for bargaining, or, when you decide to refuel, you want to have a cold beer or glass of wine with your lunch.
+This stunning, air-conditioned, contemporary incarnation of an old Arabian souk of someone’s imagination is also the place to head when you can’t face the chaos of the real souks, you’re not in the mood for bargaining, or, when you decide to refuel, you want to have a cold beer or glass of wine with your lunch.

 At this beautiful ‘old Arabia’ styled shopping centre with wooden arcades, wind-towers, and lovely courtyards, you can shop in comfort for fine quality carpets, handicrafts, souvenirs and gifts.
 The best stores for these are Lata’s, National Iranian Carpets, the Pride of Kashmir, and Al-Jaber Gallery.

-I’m not a fan of malls generally but they are pretty impressive in Dubai, and in Dubai the mall just makes so much sense.
+I’m not a fan of malls generally but the Dubai shopping malls are pretty impressive, and in Dubai the mall just makes so much sense.
 Remember, this is a place where it’s too hot to stroll the city streets for over half the year, so in Dubai the shopping mall provides respite from the heat.

 Malls are also about so much more than shopping.
 They’re a place for socializing, for meeting up with friends for coffee, a movie or bowling, for hanging out with the family at a fun fair or eatery, for slipping on the skies to swoosh down the slopes in preparation for winter, or heading to the gym, the spa or the beauty salon to get into shape for the summer.

-Dubai’s malls also boast theatres, art galleries, child minding centres, and even mosques.
+Dubai shopping malls also house theatres, cinemas, art galleries, kids edutainment centres, child minding centres, and even mosques.
 Think of them as the equivalent of an old town square, piazza or plaza in Europe, and then you might enjoy them more.

 If you only had time to go to one mall, which would I recommend?
 Please don’t make me choose between them.
 Try to make time for two.

-Dubai Mall is more contemporary in style and, well, let’s face it, it also has dozens of stylish boutiques, ritzy designer stores, shoe and accessory shops, cosmetics emporiums, a huge Virgin Megastore, a wonderful Kinokuniya (my favourite bookstores), department stores (Bloomingdales, Galeries Lafayette, Marks & Spencer), and a supermarket (Waitrose).
+Dubai Mall is more contemporary in style and has dozens of stylish boutiques, ritzy designer stores, shoe and accessory shops, cosmetics emporiums, a huge Virgin Megastore, a wonderful Kinokuniya (my favourite bookstores), department stores (Bloomingdales, Galeries Lafayette, Marks & Spencer), and a supermarket (Waitrose).
 It also has cinemas, an ice-skating rink, a kids entertainment centre (KidZania, SEGA Republic), Dubai Aquarium, and just outside is Burj Khalifa and the dancing Dubai Fountain with its spectacular light shows.
 Oh, and loads of great dining options, including Noodle House, Karam Beirut, Carluccio’s, Yo Sushi, and Le Pain Quotidien.

 Dubai Shopping Festival